VoliApp/Info/README.md

 Why?

-- In the past months I've learned A LOT about Android development, it'd be just a pain to be refactoring code so I'd rather make everything from scratch
+- In the past months I've learned A LOT about Android development, it'd be just a pain to be refactoring code so I'd rather make everything from scratch (or maybe I make it in Flutter?, idk, I'm still figuring things out)
 - This name seemed cooler and more original than the previous one

 When? idk, when I have time.
 I'm currently maintaining Talon and Ruby (Peroxaan apps) for Android, and also I